Strato of Lampsacus: Modern influence

 Strato's name meant little in the Middle Ages and the Renaissance.
 However, in the 17th century, his name suddenly became famous due to the supposed similarities between his system and the pantheistic views of Spinoza.
 In his 1678 attack on atheism, Ralph Cudworth designated Strato's system as one of four types of atheism and in doing so, coined the term hylozoism to describe any system where primitive matter is endowed with a life force.
 These ideas reached Pierre Bayle, who adopted Strato and 'Stratonism' as key components of his own philosophy.
 In his Continuation des Pensées diverses, published in 1705, Stratonism became the most important ancient equivalent of Spinozism.
 For Bayle, Strato had made everything to follow a fixed order of necessity, with no innate good or bad in the universe; the universe was not regarded as a living thing with intelligence or intent, and there is no other divine power but nature.
-As the third head of the Peripatetic School in Greece, Strato also taught Aristarchus of Samos, whom went on to present the first known heliocentric model as an alternative hypothesis to the then-acknowledged model of geocentrism.
+As the third head of the Peripatetic School in Greece, Strato also taught Aristarchus of Samos, who went on to present the first known heliocentric model as an alternative hypothesis to the then-acknowledged model of geocentrism.
 The heliocentric model situated the Sun at the center of the universe, unlike geocentrism which placed the Earth at the center of the universe.
 This Aristarchus had a significant impact on philosophers and scientists during the Hellenistic era of philosophy and science, and also later scholars, namely Copernicus and Kepler.